RobustCalibration: Robust Calibration of Computer Models in R: Concluding remarks

 \section{Concluding remarks}

-We have introduced the \pkg{RobustCalibration} package for Bayesian model calibration and data inversion.
-This package has implemented a range estimation methods and models, such as posterior sampling and MLE, for no-discrepancy calibration, GaSP and S-GaSP models of the discrepancy function.
-We implement statistical emulators for approximating computationally expensive computer models with both scalar-valued output or vectorized output.
-The package is applicable to observations from a single source with or without replications, and to observations from multiple sources or having different types.
-We illustrate our approaches on mathematical models with closed-form expressions or written as differential equations.
+We have introduced the \CRANpkg{RobustCalibration} package for Bayesian model calibration and data inversion.
+This package has implemented a range of estimation methods and models, such as posterior sampling and MLE, for no-discrepancy calibration, GaSP and S-GaSP models of the discrepancy function.
+We implement statistical emulators for approximating computationally expensive computer models with both scalar-valued output or vector-valued output.
+The package is applicable to observations from a single source, with or without replications, and to observations from multiple sources or having different types.
+We illustrate our approaches using mathematical models with closed-form expressions or written as differential equations.

-Even if we tried our best to consider different possible scenarios, a comprehensive statistical package for model calibration and data inversion is an ambitious goal.
-The \pkg{RobustCalibration} package provide tools for people to perform Bayesian model inversion without the need to write emulator or MCMC samples themselves.
-We will keep improving \pkg{RobustCalibration} package towards a few directions.
-First and foremost, we will make this package more computationally scalable on structured data, such as imaging and time series observations.
-Second, for problems like the Lorzen-96 system, it may be important to emulate the time evolution operator, if forecasting is our goal.
-Furthermore, we will allow users to specify other prior of the parameters and proposal distributions for posterior samples in future versions of the package.
+Even though we tried our best to consider different possible scenarios, a comprehensive statistical package for model calibration and data inversion is an ambitious goal.
+The \CRANpkg{RobustCalibration} package provides tools for researchers to perform Bayesian model inversion without the need to write emulators or MCMC samplers themselves.
+We plan to improve the \CRANpkg{RobustCalibration} package with several specific directions in mind.
+First, we will make the package more computationally scalable for structured data, such as imaging and time series observations.
+Furthermore, we plan allow users to specify other prior distributions of the parameters and proposal distributions to sample from in future versions of the package.
+Third, for problems like the Lorzen-96 system, it may be important to emulate the time evolution operator, if forecasting future states is the goal.